norlab/LIS-546-SPR2021/content/tables-trees-triples.md

 - Abiteboul, S., Buneman, P., & Suciu, D. (2000).
 Data on the Web: from relations to semistructured data and XML.
 Morgan Kaufmann.
 [PDF](https://github.com/OpenDataLiteracy/LIS-598-Sp2020-DC2/blob/master/Readings/Data-on-the-Web-Skeleton.pdf)

 <h2><a id="Exercise">Exercise</a></h2>
-Chances are if you are living under quarantine (Spoiler: We all are!) you have taken up a new hobby to preoccupy yourself.
-Maybe this is something productive like knitting or pilates.
-Maybe it is something like baking sourdough bread (Spoiler: So is the rest of the internet!).

-In preparation for our class on `Tidy Data` next week we will attempt to add some structure to a rather innocuous piece of information that is published to the web and that you're likely to be encountering with your new found quarantine hobby: Chocolate Chip Cookie recipes.
+In preparation for our class on `Tidy Data` next week we will attempt to add some structure to a rather innocuous piece of information that is published to the web and that maybe you've encountered even more frequently during COVID-19 quarantine: Chocolate Chip Cookie Recipes.

-This [infographic](https://d3vjjov8ymzzxi.cloudfront.net/chefsteps-com-files/chefsteps-cookie-table.pdf) from ChefSteps provides a "parametric" explanation of different approaches to making a chocolate chip cookie ^[[Jenny Bryan](https://jennybryan.org/about/) pointed out this example and provided the data we will use next week in our `Tidy Data` exercise].
+This [infographic](https://d3vjjov8ymzzxi.cloudfront.net/chefsteps-com-files/chefsteps-cookie-table.pdf) from ChefSteps provides a "parametric" explanation of different approaches to making a chocolate chip cookie (Credit to [Jenny Bryan](https://jennybryan.org/about/), who pointed out this example and provided the data we will use next week in our `Tidy Data` exercise.)

-Your excercise for this week is to look at the infographic, choose one cookie, and create a table for that cookie's recipe.
+Your exercise for this week is to look at the infographic, choose one cookie, and create a table for that cookie's recipe.

 Some things to keep in mind:

 - Decide how you would structure the information in this graphic so that it could be interpretable in a table form.
 (Rows, Columns, and Values)
-- Each cookie has set of attributes and values that could follow a schema.
+- Each cookie has a set of attributes and values that could follow a schema.
 You don't have to create the schema this week, just focus on structuring a recipe for a single cookie.
 - There is already a good deal of structure to this data, but there are some very strange and confusing choices in the values that will complicate this activity.
 Take note of those.
-- On the canvas forum, share your table with us, and explain what was easy or hard about creating the table.
-You can share the table in whatver form you like (create one directly in Canvas, link to a Google Doc, Upload an Excel file, etc.)
+- On the canvas forum, share your table with the class, and explain what was easy or hard about creating the table.
+You can share the table in whatever form you like (create one directly in Canvas, link to a Google Doc, Upload an Excel file, post a .jpg of your hand-drawn table, etc.)